 In 1996, § 1001 was revised to explicitly apply to “any matter within the jurisdiction of the executive, legislative, or judicial branch.”

 The statement must be “material” but materiality means only that the statement is “predictably capable of affecting . . . [an] official decision.”
-This same definition of materiality applies to perjury and the Supreme Court has held that it is a question of law, left to judges rather than juries.
+This same definition of materiality applies to perjury.
+In United States v.
+Gaudin, the Supreme Court held that the issue of materiality is to be determined by juries.

 In its present form, § 1001 sweeps incredibly broadly: just about any material statement to an official of any branch of the federal government on a matter they are investigating.
 It implicates many written representations to the federal government as well.
 In yesterday’s hearing, Representative Adam Schiff requested that Director Comey provide the committee with a copy of former National Security Adviser Michael Flynn’s SF-86, presumably to see if Flynn disclosed foreign contacts and payments.
 In three separate locations on the form, the SF-86 warns of criminal penalties under § 1001.
 It even requires an affirmative acknowledgment that the preparer understands that withholding, falsifying, or misrepresenting information on the form is “subject to the penalties for inaccurate or false statement (per U.S. Criminal Code, Title 18, section 1001).”

 Because the lie need not occur in an official proceeding under oath, the existence of an ongoing investigation raises the likelihood that § 1001 would be relevant: it will sweep up almost all misrepresentations made to government officials in the course of that investigation.
 To the extent any leak investigations proceed, § 1001 is commonly the basis for charges in those cases as well.
 As Susan and I wrote in February:

 This provision is used far more frequently than [substantive antileak laws], in part because of the aggravating nature of lying to law enforcement and in part because the offense is easier to prove.